The-Marcy-Lab-School/problem-set-2_6/README.md

 1. Run `npm install` from the root directory to load project dependencies.
 2. Complete coding exercises in the `exercises.js` file in the `problems` directory.
 3. Test your code often by running `npm test` from the root directory.
+You can also test using the browser.
 4. Check for style by running `eslint problems/exercises.js` in the terminal.
 If you get an error `eslint: command not found`, run `npm install -g eslint` first.

    **Note:** You are not done with your exercises until all tests pass and there are no eslint errors.